Tekken Tag Tournament 2

 ONLINE / WORLD TEKKEN FEDERATION

-Since I was frequent to the online lobbies of Tekken 5: DR and Tekken 6 for YEARS, I certainly had my hopes up for TTT2's Online Mode.
-TTT2's netcode is based on Soul Calibur 5's (which was rather good), but is actually a huge improvement.
-Simply put, TTT2's on PSN is incredibly solid, and one of the all time best experiences I've had playing a fighting game online.
+Since I was frequent to the online lobbies of Tekken 5: DR and Tekken 6 for years, I certainly had my hopes up for TTT2's Online Mode.
+TTT2's netcode is based on Soul Calibur 5's (which was rather good), but is actually a massive improvement.
+Simply put, matches over PSN are incredibly solid, and one of the all time best experiences I've had playing a fighting game online.
 Gameplay feels responsive and smooth 95% of the time, and since TTT2 is a faster game than SC5, you can really notice it.
-Disconnections and network errors also happen much less frequently than in the prequels.
-TTT2's netcode is just stellar, even when playing against friends far across the country.
+Disconnections and network errors also happen much less frequently than in past Namco fighting games.
+TTT2's netcode is just stellar, even when playing against friends far across the country!

 TTT2's Online Mode packs some great features like Tekken Channel, where you'll find tons of Replay Save options.
 There's also a nifty Online Practice Mode while you wait for a random opponent, and even Online Practice Mode with 2 players!
 Replays (and Practice Mode) now feature handy on-screen indicators that inform you when a Punish or Counter occurs... yet another fine detail that assists players looking to analyze and improve their game.
 Disconnection rates will also show up for online opponents, so players can easily avoid facing those dishonorable rage quitters (thanks Namco)!
 In addition, you have the staple online Leaderboards, Ranked & Player Matches.
 And I have to say, Namco did a great job with the rank matching system.
 When your characters are low rank, you actually fight low ranks... and when your characters are high ranks, just watch out!